-Baffled by all the over-the-counter products available to treat indoor or outdoor allergies (also called allergic rhinitis)?
 Here is some information to help you choose the right product for your needs.

 Warning!
-The products mentioned in this article are not designed to treat serious allergies like food allergies. |
+The products mentioned in this article are not designed to treat serious allergies like food allergies.
+The information below does not replace actual advice made by an allergist or a healthcare professional. |

-Saline Solutions | How they work They flush out your nasal passages and sinuses, to reduce the amount of symptom-causing allergens, for example, after an outdoor activity during pollen allergy season.
+Saline Solutions | How they work They flush out your nasal passages and sinuses, to reduce quantities of symptom-causing allergens and triggers, for example, after an outdoor activity during pollen allergy season.
 They help relieve nasal congestion.
 Formats Available in various forms, including drops, sprays, and nasal irrigation products, according to personal preference.
-Tips Nasal irrigation products, which send saltwater from one nostril to the other through the sinuses, are considered more effective than sprays for treating congestion.
+Tips Nasal irrigation products, which send saltwater from one nostril to the other through the sinuses, are considered more effective than sprays for treating nasal congestion.
 Nasal irrigation products are not as complicated to use as they may sound.
 Your pharmacist can explain how to use them. |

 Antihistamines | How they work Antihistamines work by blocking histamine, one of the substances released by the body that cause typical allergy symptoms.
+They are sometimes used to relieve allergies to pet, if taken before exposure, making them a great choice for occasional allergies.
 Formats Antihistamines are available in tablets, syrups and eyedrops.
 Your pharmacist can pick the best one for you.
 Tips There are two (2) generations of antihistamines:

 Both first and second-generation products provide similar efficacy.
 Each antihistamine has different properties to combat specific symptoms. |

-Corticosteroid Nasal Sprays | How they work They act in different ways, notably by reducing inflammation and relieving congestion.
+Corticosteroid Nasal Sprays | How they work They act in different ways, notably by reducing inflammation, sneezing and relieving congestion.
 While they start to take effect within a few hours, it can take several days before they become fully effective.
 Formats Sprays.
 Tips Make sure you carefully follow the instructions for using sprays, so you maximize their efficacy while minimizing the risk of side effects.
 Your pharmacist can show you how.
 Caution In Canada, certain corticosteroid nasal sprays are sold over or behind the counter, while others require a prescription.
 In some provinces, pharmacists can prescribe these products in specific circumstances.
 Ask your pharmacy staff. |

 Decongestants | How they work Decongestant nasal sprays provide temporary relief of nasal congestion.
 Formats Decongestants are also available in tablet form, most often in all-in-one allergy products and in certain “cold and sinus”–type products.
 Oral formulas are not recommended for long-time use, as they can cause some side effects over time.
 Caution It is important not to use it more often or for longer than recommended, to avoid increasing the risk of side effects such as rebound congestion (congestion caused by the overuse of the decongestant nasal spray).
 If you have high blood pressure, decongestants are not your best option as they may increase your blood pressure.
 Use saline formulas instead. |